We partner with the top bus & train carriers to bring you the best deals.

 We help you find & compare the best buses & trains in one place.

-There are 71 daily trains from Munich to Paris.
-Traveling by train from Munich to Paris usually takes around 6 hours and 25 minutes, but the fastest DB Intercity-Express train can make the trip in 5 hours and 28 minutes.
+19 trains operate daily from Munich to Paris.
+The train trip from Munich to Paris is usually about 6 hours and 11 minutes long.
+However, traveling on the fastest DB Intercity-Express train can get you there in as little as 5 hours and 22 minutes.

 |Distance||425 mi (684 km)|